 There is so much to experience once on the ground in Hobart.
 Settle into your room and prepare your senses.
 There are Art & History Tours to enjoy just beyond your door.
 Let our friendly host guide you through the decades of heritage and artistic talent that has shaped our hotel.
 Book in for one of our exclusive dining experiences, one off events with limited seating at our signature restaurants, Landscape Restaurant & Grill and Peacock and Jones.
 We have so much to share with you within the hotel and beyond.

 ART & HISTORY TOURS

-Staying at the Henry Jones is a little like staying in an art gallery.
-After all, there’s 500 pieces of contemporary Tasmanian art on display, all available for purchase.
+Staying at the Henry Jones Art Hotel is a little like staying in an art gallery.
+After all, there’s 400 pieces of contemporary Tasmanian art on display, all available for purchase.
 Our Art and History Tour gives you the opportunity to experience our art collection in more depth, and to share in the stories of the Henry Jones site and those who shaped its past.

-Our tours operate daily at 4pm* and are complimentary for in-house guests.
-Tour cost is $20.00 per person for visitors.
+Henry Jones Art & History tours commence 4pm daily.
+Bookings are complimentary to inhouse guests.
 Bookings are essential and can be made by emailing the hotel Concierge.
 For more information contact us on +61 3 6210 7700.

 *Tour departures may be subject to change.
 Please check with our Concierge at time of booking.